-Bakuchiol has seen its popularity spiked after a publication from Dhaliwal et al in the British journal of Dermatology in 20181.
-Sytenol® A, commercial name of Bakuchiol was described as a gentler alternative to retinol for the skin, with better photostability and similar performances for photoaging.
+Bakuchiol has seen its popularity spiked after a publication from Dhaliwal et al in the British Journal of Dermatology in 20181.
+Sytenol® A, the commercial name of Bakuchiol was described as a gentler alternative to retinol for the skin, with better photostability and similar performances for photoaging.

-The searches on Google exploded ever since, articles in women press such as Vogue, Glamour or Elle multiplied and bakuchiol has become the buzz word.
+The searches on Google have exploded since articles in women’s press such as Vogue, Glamour or Elle multiplied, and bakuchiol has become the buzzword.
 Numbers on the Chinese platform Tik Tok skyrocketed with over 3.8 million views with the hashtag Bakuchiol.